By now, it’s common knowledge….a done deal.

 I had no idea—entrusting your unclothed body is little compared to being able to share your naked soul with one another.
 Truthfully, it’s been the trust shared and built between us here that’s made all the difference in every other area of our relationship.

-This is what I could not see twenty five years ago.
+This is what I could not all those years ago.
 I didn’t have the eyes for it.
 I had NO idea what it meant for “two to become one”.
 I get it now.

 It’s not that either of us is less than who we are by ourselves.
 It’s that blended and before God, we are each more than we could ever be alone.